-The organ of Corti, also known as spiral organ, is the receptor organ for hearing, located in the cochlea (housed inside the scalae mediae).
+The organ of Corti, also known as the spiral organ, is the receptor organ for hearing, located in the cochlea (housed inside the scala media).
 It is a strip of sensory epithelium made of hair cells which act as the sensory receptors of the inner ear.

-This is a vulgarisation of the complex operation that occurs in the organ of Corti.
+This is a gross oversimplification of the complex mechanisms that occurs in the organ of Corti.

 The organ was discovered in 1851 by Italian anatomist Alfonso Giamoco Gaspare Corti (1822-1876) 2.

 - 1. Hudspeth AJ.
 Integrating the active process of hair cells with cochlear function.
 Nature reviews.
 Neuroscience.
 15 (9): 600-14. doi:10.1038/nrn3786 - Pubmed

 - 2. Betlejewski S. [Science and life--the history of Marquis Alfonso Corti].
 Otolaryngologia polska = The Polish otolaryngology.
 62 (3): 344-7. doi:10.1016/S0030-6657(08)70268-3 - Pubmed